7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 If you have 500 or more employees, you may want to consider an electronic enrollment platform to improve efficiencies.
 Due to the setup and maintenance of an online enrollment, a paper enrollment may be better for groups under 500 employees.

-We recommend a positive enrollment, or an enrollment where all employees are required to turn something in, even if they don’t make any changes.
-A positive enrollment is recommended over a changes-only enrollment because changes-only enrollments don’t clean up ineligible dependents.
+We recommend an affirmative enrollment, or an enrollment where all employees are required to turn something in, even if they don’t make any changes.
+An affirmative enrollment is recommended over a changes-only enrollment because changes-only enrollments don’t clean up ineligible dependents.

 Whether you decide on electronic or paper enrollment, let us do the work for you.
 We provide the platform at no charge and offer full benefits with 500 or more employees.
 We can gather forms, alphabetize, and check them as we go—helping you improve the efficiency of the enrollment process.